Resources for Vendors

 • Processed farm products made from raw ingredients.
 These products include cheeses, dairy, meats, dried fruits and vegetables, juices, jams, etc.

 • Prepared food products that are ready-to-eat onsite.
-These products must include 25% local, raw ingredients from the Gorge.
+These products should include 15% local, raw ingredients from the Gorge.

 • Second farm products sourced from the Gorge